 If you’re only interested in a VPN for Netflix, both Nord and IPVanish will do the job perfectly.
 However, if you want to be able to access everything, NordVPN is the way to go.

 Again, IPVanish doesn’t market itself on its P2P abilities, but every one of its self-owned servers supports torrenting.

 NordVPN does support torrenting, but not on every one of its servers.
-With some VPNs this can often prove to be a headache, especially if only a few slow servers allow P2P.
+With some VPNs, this can often turned out to be a headache, especially if only a few slow servers allow P2P.

 That’s not the case with NordVPN, though, as you’ll have hundreds of servers fit for torrenting to choose from.
 While you can choose to connect to a suitable server initially, Nord will also re-route your traffic automatically if it detects P2P activity.